Robinsxsoad/de-challenge-v2/deploy/INSTRUCTIONS.md

 ### Bash

-In the root folder of the project, there is a script called `run_pipeline.ch`.
+In the root folder of the project, there is a script called `run_pipeline.sh`.
 This pipeline receives the input dataset as parameter and starts the pipeline.
 For reference, see the example below:

 ```
 .\run_pipeline.sh data/season-0910_json.json